 Guide, sightseeing according to the program and organization of the tour

 - Equipment for the tour Beljanica: Deep hiking shoes with a Vibram sole, hiking poles, backpack, layered clothes, adapted to the weather conditions, bring enough water and some food (snacks, sandwiches, fruit).

 - Information about a hiking trail:

 - Category: moderate to challenging, hiking on forest, meadow and dirt roads, at the top of rocky sections

 - This hiking tour is not recommended for people with poor physical condition and / or health problems; the guide reserves the right not to take a person with inadequate equipment for hiking; prohibited consumption of alcoholic beverages before and during hiking; in case of bad weather and other objective circumstances, hiking tou can be postponed.

 - For the realization of the tour, a minimum of 18 registered passengers is required.

 - Price is for members of "Explore Serbia".
 You can find membership information here.
-For those who do not have a membership card, price is 3000 dinars.
+For those who do not have a membership card, the price is 4200 dinars.